Helpful advice and information

 Here’s the latest guidance on COVID-19 as well as lots more useful information and resources.

 Covid 19 is still with us, and people with Down syndrome are particularly vulnerable.
 Make sure that you are aware of the current HSE advice to help keep you and your loved ones safe and well.

-This is a worrying time for everyone, so don’t hesitate to pick up the phone if you need us.
+We at Down Syndrome Ireland are doing all we can to support our members and anyone who needs help.
+Don’t hesitate to pick up the phone if you need us.
 You can reach out to any of our team and you’ll find our contact details on our team member page.

 Hygiene is a very important aspect of safety for those that are most vulnerable to the virus.
 The video below from the World Health Organisation (WHO) demonstrates the correct process for washing hands – which we would advise everyone to be aware of and practice.

 For parents and carers

 Early Years –Tips for helping you and your child communicate, expert information prepared by Nicola Hart, our Speech and Language Advisor and head of our Member Support Team.
 She has compiled guidance on how your child learns to speak and use language as well as tips for helping you and your child communicate with each other and the world in the best possible way.
 The information is broken down into life stages from the early years right up to adulthood.

 Communication Development Activities – These resources have been developed by our Early Years Specialists.
 We use these activities in individual and group therapy sessions.
 These activities can be easily carried out at home as each activity is nice and short.
 You can do one, some, or all of these activities.
 You may choose to do them daily or weekly, it’s completely up to you: